giladshanan/phase0-gps-1/README.md

-git status - shows status of files in the local repository git push origin master - pushes local changes to the master branch on github git co -b add-command-log - create and switch to a new branch 'add-command-log' subl README.md - open the README.md file in the Sublime text editor history - lists all commands entered in the terminal session
+git status - shows status of files in the local repository git push origin master - pushes local changes to the master branch on github git co -b add-command-log - create and switch to a new branch 'add-command-log' subl README.md - open the README.md file in Sublime text editor history - lists all commands entered in the terminal session